openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``gettext.bbclass``
 ===================

-The ``gettext`` class provides support for building software that uses the GNU ``gettext`` internationalization and localization system.
+The :ref:`gettext <ref-classes-gettext>` class provides support for building software that uses the GNU ``gettext`` internationalization and localization system.
 All recipes building software that use ``gettext`` should inherit this class.